bgando/object-exercises/README.md

 ### [Step 1: Animal User Model](id:model)
 This object will be the model of a single animal user.
 Extra points if you get the pun in the last sentence.

-##### Step 1A - Object
+##### Object
-Create an object to hold our data model.
+An object to hold our data model...

 - Create a variable, name it `animal`, and assign it an object literal.

 With Dot Notation…

-- Add a property called `'username'` and assign it a value.
+- Add a property called `username` and assign it a value.
-- Ensure that your username property exists in animal.
+- Ensure that your `username` property exists in animal by inspecting it in the console.

 With Bracket Notation…

-- Add a property called tagline and give it a value.
+- Add a property called `tagline` and give it a value.
-- Check that your property exists in the animal object.
+- Check that your property exists in the animal object by inspecting it in the console.
-- Add a property called noises and give it a value of null.
+- Create a variable called `noises` and assign it an empty array `[]`
+- Add the `noises` array to your object.
 - Inspect your handiwork!
 Your object should look something like this:
 ```
-  { username: 'daffy duck', tagline: 'Afflack', noises: null }
+  { username: 'DaffyDuck', tagline: 'Yippeee!', noises: [] }
   ```

+Loops
+- Loop through the properties of your animal object.
+- Count everytime it loops to keep track of the number of properties on your object
+- Write an if/else statement in your loop
+  -   If the key is `username`, console.log('Hi my name is ' + <username>) //fill in with object's username value
+  -   If the key is `tagline`, console.log('I like to say ' + <tagline>) //fill in with object's tagline value
+-   What happens if you return 'Hi my name is ' + <username> instead of console.log() inside the loop?